 - What you don't use, you lose.
 If, for example, you are preparing broccoli, cut up the stalk and cook it so it is tender.
 If you use just the broccoli flowerets you are throwing money away.

 - Plan leftovers.
 Got veggies left over from last night's meal?
 Throw them in tomorrow's omelette or salad or pizza.

 - Add meatless meals to your family's menus.
-Or make a stir-fry with lots of vegetables and whole grain pasta to fill you up.
+Or make a stir-fry with lots of vegetables and whole-grain pasta to fill you up.
 Don't want to go meatless?
-Add a smaller amount of meat in your stir-fry.
+Add a smaller amount of meat to your stir-fry.

 - Cook once, eat twice.
 Buy enough ingredients to cook more than one meal and freeze meal-sized portions.
 Now there's no need to buy frozen dinners!